kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 ### AWS Billing Dashboard
 - visualizing cost can help better understand where your money goes & how to reduce spending

+### Tools
+- there are many tools to help you understand yo